theoCanji/3dconvexHull/README.md

 - **`get_hull()`**
   Retrieves the DCEL hull from the object.

+- **`start()`**
+  Starts the interactive incremental hull plotting.

+- **`on_close()`**
+  Handles the close event for the incremental plotting, continues the algorithm and finds the rest of the hull from the point that the user closed the window.

+- **`on_key_press(self, event)`**
+  Handles the key press event for the incremental plotting, adds the next point to the hull when the space key is pressed

+  Args:
+      event (KeyEvent): the matplotlib key press event

+- **`redraw(self, highlight=None, title=None)`**
+  Helper function to redraw the hull with optional highlighting and title, used for the incremental plotting mode.

+  Args:
+      highlight (list[Egde], optional): The edges within the hull to highlight, show in red.
+Defaults to None. title (String, optional): The title of the plot.
+Defaults to None.
+  """

 - **`plot()`**
   Function to plot the hull from the object itself.